-3. Last look in FX
+4. Last look in FX

-Lloyds Bank provides FX liquidity over electronic trading platforms, including our own 'single dealer' platform, Arena and our bilateral Application Programming Interface (API), both containing only our prices, as well as other 'multi dealer' platforms.
+Lloyds Bank provides FX liquidity over electronic trading platforms, including our own 'single dealer' platform, Arena and our bilateral Application Programming Interface (API), both contain only our prices, as well as other 'multi dealer' platforms (includes electronic platforms such as Bloomberg).

-Whilst we always provide pricing with an intention to trade, these prices are indicative, and we may accept or reject a trade request at our discretion based on a number of pre-trade checks.
+Whilst we always provide pricing with an intention to trade, these prices are indicative, and we may accept or reject a trade request at our discretion based on our pre-trade checks.
 This practice is known by market participants and described in the Market Standards and Codes of Conduct as 'Last Look'.

-Our 'Last Look' check includes a validity check, to confirm the request is valid from an operational, internal risk limit and credit perspective and a price check, to confirm the price at which the trade request is made remains consistent with our latest price information.
+Our 'Last Look' check includes a validity check, to confirm the request is valid from an operational, internal risk limit and credit perspective, and a price check to confirm the price at which the trade request is made remains consistent with our latest price information.

-We only apply 'Last Look' in order to mitigate any impact of stale pricing due to latency, to protect against technology constraints, and as a risk control.
+We only apply 'Last Look' to mitigate any impact of stale pricing due to latency, to protect against technology constraints, and as a control.
 Metrics on fill and reject ratios, along with rejected price and observable market prices are regularly reviewed to ensure outcomes are consistent with strategy.
 These metrics can be shared with you on request.

-Lloyds Bank executes FX transactions in a principal capacity.
-In this capacity, Lloyds bank either takes on the market risk associated with a Client transaction or operates via a 'Cover and deal' arrangement.
+We execute FX transactions in a principal capacity.
+In this capacity, we either take on the market risk associated with a client transaction or operate via a 'Cover and deal' arrangement (taking on a client's trade request without the client taking on any market risk).

-Where Lloyds Bank takes on the market risk associated with a Client transaction, it is not active in the market during the Last Look window in relation to your trade request.
+Where we take on market risk associated with a client transaction, we are not active in the market during the Last Look window in relation to your trade request.

-Where Lloyds Bank executes trades via 'Cover and deal' arrangement, Lloyds Bank seeks to avoid taking market risk when facilitating a Client's trade request.
-In this workflow, a Client's request for quote is relayed to our external Liquidity Providers.
-Then upon receiving a Client trade request, we will attempt to execute a transaction (or combination of transactions) with our Liquidity Providers to avoid taking on the market risk associated with the transaction, before making the decision to accept or reject the Client trade request.
-When acting in this capacity, Lloyds Bank's execution adheres to the standards set out in the Market Standards and Codes of Conduct specifically:
+Where we execute trades via 'Cover and deal' arrangements, we seek to avoid taking market risk when facilitating a client trade request.
+In this workflow, a client Request for Quote is relayed to our external Liquidity Providers.
+When receiving a client trade request, we will attempt to execute a transaction (or combination of transactions) with our Liquidity Providers to avoid taking on the market risk associated with the transaction, before making the decision to accept or reject the client trade request.
+When acting in this capacity, we adhere to the execution standards set out in the Lloyds Bank Market Standards and Codes of Conduct specifically:

-- i.
-Lloyds Bank will fill the Client's trade request without taking on market risk in connection with the trade request by first entering into offsetting transactions in the market; and - ii.
-The volume traded by Lloyds Bank in relation to the Client's trade request in the Last Look window period will be passed on to the Client in its entirety.
+- i. we will fill the client trade request without taking on market risk in connection with the trade by first before entering offsetting transactions in the market; - ii. the volume traded by us in relation to the client trade request in the Last Look window period will be passed on to the client in its entirety.

-In addition, Lloyds Bank operates in line with the 'Cover and Deal' guidelines outlined by Global FX Committee.
 Under the 'Cover and deal' arrangement, our Liquidity Providers may apply Last Look on your trade requests.
 We ensure that all our Liquidity Providers apply a symmetric Last Look price check.
-Also, when dealing 'Cover and deal' your trade request may be rejected, if our Liquidity Provider reject us.
-Lastly, the price at which we execute the offsetting transactions with our Liquidity Providers may be different to the price the Client's trade request is transacted.
-This may be due to our application of Cost and Charges to the Client request or due to price changes within the last look window where our Liquidity Providers have provided Lloyds bank a price improvement.
-Due to technological limitations, we are not able to pass these price improvements to our clients under the 'Cover and deal' model.
+Also, when dealing 'Cover and deal' your trade request may be rejected if our Liquidity Provider rejects us.
+Lastly, the price at which we execute the offsetting transactions with our Liquidity Providers may be different to the price at which your trade request is transacted.
+This may be due to our application of Cost and Charges to your request or due to price changes within the last look window where our Liquidity Providers have provided us a price improvement.
+Due to this trading method, we are unable to pass on these price improvements to you.